Knowledge, Justification, and Adequate Reasons: Conclusion

 \section{Conclusion}

 Is knowledge the same thing as JTB?
-We wrote this paper based on a persistent feeling that both answers are defensible.\footnote{This ambivalence is not idiosyncratic to us.
-Turri \cite{Tur12:S} mentions that Sellars agrees with the force of Gettier's examples but still thinks that knowledge is JTB.} For the negative: Gettier's examples show that plausible reasons may be inadequate.
+We wrote this paper based on a persistent feeling that both answers are defensible.
+For the negative: Gettier's examples show that plausible reasons may be inadequate.
 For the positive: a JTB based on an adequate reason seems to rule out the possibility of Gettier cases and can arguably be construed as a form of knowledge.

 We have shown that our framework is sufficient to address reason-based belief and that it can be applied to important notions in epistemology.
 However, we have neglected to provide a further analysis of ``adequacy of a reason'' into more primitive concepts.
 While this notion was used as a primitive in this paper, an in-depth study of this notion may be required in a full philosophical analysis of the concept of knowledge.
-Regardless, we think that our three-part hierarchy of reasons (non-veridical, veridical but inadequate, and adequate) is itself sufficiently fruitful to legitimate our approach.
+Regardless, we think that our three-part hierarchy of reasons (non-veridical, veridical for a proposition but inadequate, and adequate) is itself sufficiently fruitful to legitimate our approach.
+Our account, as we have explained, fundamentally commits us to a form of infallibilism in the definition of knowledge.
+But our treatment of mixed reasons also makes room for the possibility of errors, since inadequate reasons typically coexist with adequate reasons.
+We can therefore distinguish two levels in our account of knowledge: the level of atomic reasons (and of their support to various propositions), and the level of the network of reasons that an agent needs to compare and manage.
+A discussion of that second level lies beyond the scope of this paper, but it deserves to be considered, because our externalist account of the notion of adequacy remains compatible with a more internalist perspective on knowledge.